|Minot's Ledge, MA|

 A Notice of Availability, dated June 30, 2009, announced that Minot’s Ledge Lighthouse, deemed excess by the Coast Guard, was being offered at no cost to eligible entities, including federal, state, and local agencies, non-profit corporations, and educational organizations under the provisions of the National Historic Lighthouse Preservation Act of 2000.
 Interested parties had sixty days to submit a letter of interest, after which they would be given an opportunity to inspect the lighthouse.

 When no interested party was found to assume ownership, Minot’s Ledge Lighthouse was placed on the auction block on June 25, 2014.
 The auction attracted seven bidders, who submitted a total of seventy bids, and ended on October 13, 2014, with a high bid of $222,000.
 The identity of the new owner was soon revealed to be Bobby Sager, a Boston philanthropist and Polaroid chairman.

 Located roughly two miles north of the town of Minot, which is near

 Cohasset Harbor.
-The lighthouse is owned by the Coast Guard.
+The lighthouse is privately owned.
 Tower closed.

 Pictures on this page copyright Kraig Anderson, Frederick Medina, used by permission.